-A lot of business brokers will turn around and say to you….we only make money when we sell your business – we only work on commission.
+A lot of business brokers will turn around and say to you… we only make money after selling your business – we only work on commission.

-What a business broker does and how their model works, is charging you a sign up see fixed fee; they say this is just to covers their costs.
+What a business broker does and how their model works, is charging you a sign-up fixed fee that, they say, is just to cover their costs.

-It’s not; this is how they make money, the commission is a bonus, if it happened.
+It is not; this is how they make money – the commission is a bonus, if it happened.

 They will sit you down and create a business prospectus for you.